Wisieneu/chandra/readme.md

 ## Optimizations:

 We would definitely optimize the project for all devices and different screens using media queries, better color consistency and font/image sizes for each device.
 I'd also use preprocessors such as SASS, allowing me for much more organized file structure of the project.
+Additionally, multiple features could be added (such as useful notifications, implementing a password reset system via mail; following system, bio on profiles, site appearance customization and preferences)

 ## Lessons Learned: